 We will use your personal information to meet the aims of the clinical trial if you take part in a clinical trial with us.

-In addition to information that you give to us, Scientia will process the results of your medical tests and procedures (such as blood tests, blood pressure and x-rays).
-We may also ask you GP or another doctor responsible for your care, to give us additional medical information about you e.g. when you are screened to see if you are suitable to take part in a clinical trial or at any time during the study if required.
+In addition to information that you give to us, Scientia will process the results of your medical tests and procedures (such as blood tests, blood pressure, x-rays and more).
+We may also ask you for a General Practitioner or another doctor responsible for your care, to give us additional medical information about you e.g. when you are screened to see if you are suitable to take part in a clinical trial or at any time during the study if required.

 Scientia also uses third party databases and services for e.g. our study participant recruitment campaigns.
 This includes, but is not limited to MailChimp where some of your personal data may be stored.